nefiltari/micros/README.md

 # Define the Runtime
 # Standard Addition
-runtime = (req, res, next, params...) ->        # The method definition follows an Express middleware with optional params next req + params[0], req + params[0]
+runtime = (req, res, next, params...) ->        # The method definition like an Express middleware next req + params[0], req + params[0]

 # An accumulator or sum